akhildevvr/Supermarket-Sales-Prediction/README.md

 Now let’s check the numeric independent variables.
 We’ll again use the histograms for visualizations because that will help us in visualizing the distribution of the variables.
 ![Grid Plot](https://user-images.githubusercontent.com/48282246/68162276-993e3180-ff4f-11e9-815a-fbba3470533c.jpeg)

+1.There seems to be no clear-cut pattern in Item_Weight.
+2.Item_Visibility is right-skewed and should be transformed to curb its skewness.
+3.We can clearly see 4 different distributions for Item_MRP.
+It is an interesting insight.

+### Independent Variables (categorical variables)
+Now we’ll try to explore and gain some insights from the categorical variables.
+A categorical variable or feature can have only a finite set of values.
+Let’s first plot Item_Fat_Content.